|7 – 11 inches

 These are exotic-looking cats that have retained a few of the unique features that their ancestors had before domestication.
 For example, they have a gait that resembles a cheetah when they walk, and they have a loose flap of skin that runs from their hind legs to the flank of their bodies that gives them optimal freedom when it comes time to run and jump.

-Since Egyptian Maus are not as widely bred as other cat breeds (especially mixed breeds), they typically sell for somewhere between $800 and $1,500.
+Since Egyptian Maus are not as widely bred as other cat breeds (especially mixed breeds), they typically sell for high prices.
 You may be able to find one of these cats at a rescue facility, but there is no way of knowing whether the one that you find there is purebred because you will not have access to any lineage information.

 Make sure that any breeder whom you decide to buy a kitten from can provide you with paperwork that outlines the breed, health, and lineage of the kitten’s parents.
 You should also ensure that the kitten has a full veterinarian checkup and their first vaccinations before you bring them home for the first time.
 This will help ensure that you do not end up buying a sick cat and having to deal with expensive vet bills.